cdutson/wallofscribbles/content/articles/Technology/powered-by-pelican.md

 My current place of work, [G Adventures](http://www.gadventures.com), is working on getting a tech blog up and running.
 When we were looking for a platform to write on, we wanted something easy to set up, easy to write for, and easy to publish.

-Wordpress is usually the go-to for blogs, but the less PHP code we have running, the better, and to be honest?
-Wordpress is a resource-hogging beast.
+Wordpress is usually the go-to for blogs, but we're not big fans of PHP.
+What's more, Wordpress is a resource-hogging beast.
 Tumblr could have worked as it's a solid platform, but we wanted to self-host, so that makes tumblr a no-go.

 Pelican stood out because it generates a static site using a fabric script, so we can hook it into our current deployment systems.
 On top of that it uses Jinja2 templates, which we're all familiar with since we're a python/django house.
 So when it came time for me to try and get this blog up and running again, I didn't have to do the research: I already knew what I wanted to use.